-- We positively encourage parents to be involved in the setting especially those parents who do not live with the
+- We positively encourage fathers to be involved in the setting, especially those fathers who do not live with the

 Monitoring and reviewing

-- To ensure our policies and procedures remain effective we will monitor and review them annually to ensure our
+- So that our policies and procedures remain effective, we monitor and review them annually to ensure our strategies meet

-strategies meets the overall aims to promote equality, inclusion and valuing diversity.
+our overall aims to promote equality, inclusion and to value diversity.